Startup Austria

 Innovation projects (Innovationsprojekte).
 Larger grants, typically EUR 50,000 to several hundred thousand euros, that fund the development of new products, services, or processes.
 These require more substantial applications and typically some proof of concept.

-The key feature of FFG funding: it is non-dilutive.
+The key feature of FFG funding: it's non-dilutive.
 You receive money without giving up equity.
-This makes it fundamentally different from venture capital.
+This makes it completely different from venture capital.
 You keep full ownership of your company while using public funding to develop your innovation.

 For bootstrapping Austrian founders, FFG funding can provide the runway needed to reach product-market fit without external investors.